-Fig. 2.
-Monthly air temperature anomalies (°C) over the Northwest Atlantic and eastern Canada in 1998 relative to the 1961-90 means (from Grosswetterlagen Europas).
-Lighter coloured areas (dashed lines) are colder-than-normal.

-Fig. 2.
-(Continued).
-Monthly air temperature anomalies (°C) over the Northwest Atlantic and eastern Canada in 1998 relative to the 1961-90 means (from Grosswetterlagen Europas).
-Lighter coloured areas (dashed lines) are colder-than-normal.

-Fig. 3.
-Northwest Atlantic showing coastal air temperature stations.
-The dashed line denotes the 200 m isobath.

-Annual mean air temperatures for 1998 were warmer-than-normal at all sites (Fig. 5).
-Annual anomalies were maximum (1.5°C) on the Magdalen Islands near the center of the study area and declined to 0.4°C at the northern (Godthaab) and southern (Cape Hatteras) extremes.
+Annual mean air temperatures for 1998 were warmer-than-normal at all sites.
+Annual anomalies decreased from a maximum of 1.5°C at the Magdalen Islands near the center of the study area, to 0.4°C at the northern (Godthaab)

+and southern (Cape Hatteras) extremes.
 The second highest anomaly was at Cartwright (1.2°C).
-At all of the sites except Godthaab and Cape Hatteras, anomalies exceeded 0.8°C. A record annual mean temperature was set in 1998 on the Magdalen Islands while between the Gulf of Maine (Boston) and southern Labrador (Cartwright), annual temperatures for 1998 ranged from 5-16% of the warmest years on record.
+At all of the sites except Godthaab and Cape Hatteras, anomalies exceeded 0.8°C. At Boston, 1998 was within the top 5% of the warmest years in the over 100 year record.
+From Sable Island north to Cartwright, 1998 annual mean air temperatures were within the warmest 8-16% on record.

-The 1998 annual temperature anomaly increased relative to 1997 values at all sites except Iqaluit (Fig. 5).
+The 1998 annual temperature anomaly increased relative to 1997 values at all sites except Iqaluit (Fig. 4).
 From Cartwright to Boston, the change in annual mean air temperature was over 1°C with a maximum of over 1.5°C at the Magdalen Islands in the Gulf of St. Lawrence.
-Note that the interannual variability in air temperatures since 1960 at Godthaab, Iqaluit, Cartwright, and, to a lesser extent, St. John's, have been dominated by large amplitude fluctuations with minima in the early-1970s, early- to mid-1980s and the early-1990s, suggesting a quasi-decadal period.
+Note that the interannual variability in air temperatures since 1960 at Godthaab, Iqaluit, Cartwright, and, to a lesser extent, St. John's, have been dominated by large amplitude fluctuations with minima in the early 1970s, early to mid-1980s and the early 1990s, suggesting a quasi-decadal period.
 Indeed, the recent rise in temperature is consistent with a continuation of this near decadal pattern.
-Temperature anomalies at the Magdalen Islands and Sable Island have generally been of lower amplitude than those to the north but do contain minima in the early-1970s (both sites), the mid-1980s (Sable Island only) and in the 1990s (Magdalen Islands only).
-Air temperatures at Boston and Cape Hatteras have also exhibited decadal variability since 1960 but are out of phase with the temperature fluctuations in the Labrador region.
-Thus, when the temperatures were very cold in Labrador during the early-1990s, they were relatively warm along the eastern seaboard of the United States (Fig. 5).
-Also note that for all sites where data are available, cold conditions (relative to the 1961-90 mean) existed throughout the late-
+Temperature anomalies at the Magdalen Islands and Sable Island have generally been of lower amplitude than those to the north but do contain minima in the early 1970s (both sites), the mid-1980s (Sable Island only) and in the 1990s (Magdalen Islands only).
+Air temperatures at Boston and Cape Hatteras also exhibit decadal variability but are out of phase with the temperature fluctuations in the Labrador region.
+Thus, when the temperatures were very cold in Labrador during the early 1990s, they were relatively warm along the US seaboard (Fig. 4).
+Also note that all sites where data are available, cold conditions (relative to the 1961-90 mean) existed throughout the late 1800s and early 1990s.
+Temperatures rose to above normal values between the 1910s and 1950s, the actual timing being site-dependent.